iceHub82/PythonNet/README.md

 ## Project Overview

-This project demonstrates how to call Python scripts from a .NET 9 Razor Pages web application, using the [CSnakes](https://github.com/tonybaloney/CSnakes) library to enable Python execution within .NET.
+This project demonstrates how to call Python scripts from a .NET 9 Razor Pages web application, using the recently published [CSnakes](https://github.com/tonybaloney/CSnakes) library to enable Python execution within .NET.

 ### Solution Details